individkid/sidegeo/README.md

  * --configure takes autowarp, autorefine, autodecorate, autovibrate, autodelay, automerge
  * --branch takes file and location for starting state
  * --jump optionally causes playback to go to location in file
- * --delay takes duration for playback
+ * --delay takes duration for playback, ignored until playback

-The following configuration/history file commands are disabled during playback.

- * --inject specifies user action to inject
  * --call takes argument for Haskell command, that can access entire file including command being appended to file, and that returns zero or more replacement(s) for command being appended
  * --comment allows call action to record data for future use
+ * --inject specifies user action to inject, ignored during playback
- * --schedule appends a comment at a wallclock time
+ * --schedule appends a comment at a wallclock time, ignored during playback
- * --toggle changes jump option at given location
+ * --toggle changes jump option at given location, ignored during playback
- * --replace changes comment at location with same size string
+ * --replace changes comment at location with same size string, ignored during playback